 - Bean to Bar to Business: The Story Behind Soul Chocolate

 Print on demand is a way to sell made-to-order products that feature your designs.
-You simply make the design and, when a customer orders a product with the design, a third-party printing service creates, packs, and ships the order.
+This is common for B2C businesses, but it also works for B2B—client gifts, conference swag bags, etc. For print on demand, you simply make the design and when a customer orders a product with that design, a third-party printing service creates, packs, and ships the order.

-Print on demand is also a great business model for creatives because the offerings are endless.
+Print on demand is a great business model for creatives.
 You can sell products like:

 - Duffle bags